There’s a bunch of kids here, sloshy with hot-chocolate, who just keep playing a Charlie Brown Christmas.

 Fear not!
 Even now, it’s okay to let go of the security blankets — and go with “Plan Be.”

-Plan Be — lets other people just be.
+Plan Be — lets this Christmas just be about being, and it lets other people just be.

 When you let other people just be — and don’t try change even one of their heart beats — you become a safe place for your people.
-And your people can safely come home for Christmas.
 The Spirit of Christmas is about letting His Spirit do the changing — in all the people and us.

 Simply asking how someone’s heart really is — is the gift every heart really wants most.

-Plan Be — chooses to simply Be Present.
+Plan Be this Christmas — chooses to simply Be Present.

 Be present to the moment as it is, to people as they are, to God with us now, Emmanuel.